How to Make a Homemade Mop Solution That Works

 A little goes a long way with essential oils, and using the right amount is key.
 To avoid creating a sticky or slippery buildup on your floors, stick to a total of about 18 to 20 drops for your entire mop bucket or spray bottle solution.
 It’s also incredibly important to consider your furry friends.
 Some essential oils, like tea tree oil, can be toxic to pets if ingested or absorbed through their paws.
 Before adding any oil to your cleaning solution, it’s a good idea to research its safety for your specific pets to ensure you’re creating a healthy environment for everyone in your home.

-The Antimicrobial Benefits of Tea Tree and Lemon
+The Cleaning Power of Tea Tree and Lemon

 Beyond just smelling great, some essential oils bring extra cleaning power to the table.
 Tea tree oil is well-known for its natural antimicrobial properties, which can help reduce germs on your floors as you clean.
 Similarly, lemon essential oil isn’t just for fragrance; its natural properties can help cut through grease and grime, leaving surfaces sparkling.
 When you need to tackle a particularly tough, sticky spot, pairing your essential oil-infused solution with one of our durable scrubbers can make the job much easier.
 Just remember to use tea tree oil with caution if you have pets in the house.